sidharthify/twrp_device_nothing_Pacman/README.md

 Battery | Li-Po 5000 mAh, non-removable
 Display | 1080 x 2412 pixels, 6.7 inches, 60/120 hz

-## After you've built a custom recovery using this tree, you can enter the following command in fastboot to flash it (yes, the recovery is stored in vendorboot)
+## After you've built a custom recovery using this tree, you can enter the following command in fastboot to flash it (yes, the recovery is stored in `vendor_boot`)

 ```
 fastboot flash vendor_boot vendor_boot.img